Call Today! Free Immediate Response 818-781-1570

 • formal probation.

 If convicted of a misdemeanor crime of carrying a concealed weapon, it will not revoke your legal right to own or possess a firearm.
-However, a felony conviction could subject you to a lifetime ban from owning or possessing a gun in California, unless your firearms rights are restored
+However, a felony conviction could subject you to a lifetime ban from owning or possessing a gun in California unless your firearms rights are restored

-If you have been charged with carrying a concealed firearm, in violation of Penal Code Section 25400, an experienced Los Angeles criminal defense at our law firm could use a variety of legal defenses on your behalf.
+If you have been charged with carrying a concealed firearm in violation of Penal Code Section 25400, an experienced Los Angeles criminal defense at our law firm could use a variety of legal defenses on your behalf.
 These defenses include:

-You didn't know that you possessed a firearm – since knowledge of firearm possession is a key element that has to be proven, our criminal attorneys may be able to argue you simply did not know you had possession of the firearm and can't be guilty of this crime.
+You didn't know that you possessed a firearm.
+Since knowledge of firearm possession is a key element that has to be proven, our criminal attorneys may be able to argue you simply did not know you had possession of the firearm and can't be guilty of this crime.

-The weapon seized was from and illegal search and seizure – the Fourth Amendment to the United States Constitution protects your constitutional rights against unreasonable searches and seizures.
+The weapon seized was from an illegal search and seizure – the Fourth Amendment to the United States Constitution protects your constitutional rights against unreasonable searches and seizures.
 In many cases involving weapons, it's not uncommon for police to discover a weapon after a traffic stop or some other form of contact.

 Typically, an officer will search you or your car as a matter of routine and officer safety.
 If their search and seizure is illegal, the prosecutor will lose their main evidence against you.
 In some cases, our lawyers may be able to argue police lacked probable cause or a valid search warrant and your rights were violated.